greghulette/Wireless_Communication_Board-WCB/Readme.md

 <br><br>
 # Ordering
-If you are an astromech user, head over to this thread to order them.
+If you are an astromech.net user, head over to this thread to order them.

 [Astromech.net forum post to order](https://astromech.net/forums/showthread.php?44271-Wireless-Communication-Boards-(WCB)-Continuous-23-JAN-2024&p=581076#post581076)